trendiguru/core/features_api/README.md

 gunicorn -b :8357 -w 5 -k gevent -n gender trendi.features_api.gender_app:api

 and also it needs dlib, so you need to do pip install dlib in the container

+to kill a worker you can do

+docker exec sleeve_length kill -TTOU $(docker exec sleeve_length pgrep -f master)